Youth Programs Overview

 Our youth program offers a fun way for youth to get into the fun sport of orienteering.
 It engages both the body and the mind and has a game factor to it: search and find the controls on the map.
 As a result, it is very rewarding for youth for whom running as a goal in itself does not have as much appeal.

 This fall our program will be run a little differently as we are between staff members.
-Read on for how the program (events) will be run this season.
+Read on for how the program (events) was run last fall.
+Other years they have been 8 week instructional evenings.
+Plans for spring will be posted in March/April 2023

 Fall 2022 Events